Altermagnetic splitting of magnons in hematite ($\alpha$-Fe$_2$O$_3$): Nonrelativistic physics

 is split into an isotropic Heisenberg exchange part $\mathcal{H}^\text{ISO}$ and an altermagnetic term $\mathcal{H}^\text{AM}$, where

 and

-We list the parameters used in the nonrelativistic limit in Tab.~\ref{tab:params_nonrel}, where $J_1$ to $J_5$ come from Ref.~\cite{samuelsenInelasticNeutronScattering1970}, and $J_{13}$ and $\Delta$ from DFT---specifically, from Ref.~\cite{SmejkalChiralMagnons2023}, but the numbers of our own DFT calculation in Appendix~\ref{ap:DFT} are very similar ($J_{13} = 0.21\,$meV and $\Delta = 0.11\,$meV in a fit including all exchanges up to the 13\textsuperscript{th} neighbor, and $J_{13} = 0.14\,$meV and $\Delta = 0.15\,$meV in a fit including a reduced set of parameters).
+We list the parameters used in the nonrelativistic limit in Tab.~\ref{tab:params_nonrel}, where we chose $J_1$ to $J_5$ to come from Ref.~\cite{samuelsenInelasticNeutronScattering1970} because they were obtained by fitting to neutron scattering data.
+The parameters $J_{13}$ and $\Delta$ are obtained from a fit to our own DFT calculations, described in Appendix~\ref{ap:DFT}, using a reduced set of exchange parameters: $J_1$ to $J_5$, $J_{13}$, and $\Delta$.
+The numbers from another fit including all exchanges up to the 13\textsuperscript{th} neighbor ($J_{13} \approx 0.21\,$meV and $\Delta \approx 0.11\,$meV) are very similar, while the numbers from the data in the Supplemental Material of Ref.~\cite{SmejkalChiralMagnons2023} ($J_{13} \approx 0.04\,$meV and $\Delta \approx 0.15\,$meV) differ for $J_{13}$, but match quite well for $\Delta$.
+In this data set, exchange constants for a very large number of neighbors were considered, which leads to a substantial difference in $J_{13}$.
 We emphasize that we have used a parametrization where the spins do not have unit length but the spin quantum number $S=5/2$ ($\hbar = 1$).
-Furthermore, the sum over $\langle i, j \rangle_r$ is a sum over unique bonds belonging to the $r$-th shell (i.e., ions $i$ and $j$ are $r$-th nearest neighbors).
+Furthermore, the sum over $\langle i, j \rangle_r$ is a sum over unique bonds belonging to the $r$\textsuperscript{th} shell (i.e., ions $i$ and $j$ are $r$-th nearest neighbors).

 Since hematite is known for supporting both collinear as well as canted spin textures, we use a general orthonormal basis $\{\hat{\bm{x}}^{\alpha}, \hat{\bm{y}}^{\alpha}, \hat{\bm{z}}^{\alpha}\}$, where